Chia-Network/chia-network.github.io/collections/_posts/2022-07-25-upgrading-the-cat-standard.en.md

 You can check your CAT1 balance as of the snapshot through our [website](https://cat1.chia.net) using your pub key.

 We are providing tools and support to the community developers to help ensure that they can reissue the new CATs in a timely manner.
-All CAT reissuers will be going by token balances at the same end of life blockheight.
+All CAT reissuers will be going by token balances at the same end-of-life block height.

 **What happens to my CAT1s?**